On the run, software guru McAfee says has left Belize

 He said he had sent a body double to the Belize-Mexico border to act as a smokescreen and help him elude authorities.

-"My double, carrying a North Korean passport under my name, was in fact detained in Mexico for pre-planned misbehaviour," McAfee wrote on the blog.
+"My double, carrying a North Korean passport under my name, was in fact detained in Mexico for pre-planned misbehavior," McAfee wrote on the blog.

 "But due to indifference on the part of authorities (he) was evicted from the jail and was unable to serve his intended purpose in our exit plan.
 He is now safely out of Mexico."